joeraven0/VisionSDK-12.2.0.148/README.md

 Datalogic Vision SDK - Empty initialization and demo - sample project

 First step to understand and run Datalogic Impact SDK.
-Open and compile in Visual Studio
+Open and build in Visual Studio